sim2kid/Welcome-Get-Out/README.md

 ![GAME logo](https://raw.githubusercontent.com/sim2kid/GAME/main/Assets/Sprites/Logo.png)

-# GAME
+# Welcome, Get Out!
-<p>GAME is a narrator driven puzzle game.
-A cranky narrator guides you through a series of puzzles and challenges.
-He doesn't want you to succeed.
+<p>***Welcome, Get Out!*** is a puzzle game where the cranky narrator really doesn't like you being there.
+There are 7 different hand-crafted levels with a witty narrator and his sarcastic comments trying to stop you from succeeding.<br>
 Will you best him?</p>